European pollutant release and transfer register (E-PRTR)

 The European Regulation on Pollutant Release and Transfer Register entered into force on the 24 February 2006 (E-PRTR Regulation).
 The 2007 data was the first year of data.
 The Regulation requires operators of industries regulated by SEPA and falling under the activities listed in Annex I of the Regulation to report their releases and transfers to the European Commission on an annual basis starting in 2007.
 The E-PRTR succeeds the European Pollutant Emission Register (EPER) under which data were reported for the years 2001 and 2004.
 In 2019, the E-PRTR will change slightly as a result of the European Commission’s REFIT project and the implementation of the INSPIRE and Industrial Emissions Directives.

 The E-PRTR Regulation aims to enhance public access to environmental information through the establishment of a coherent and integrated E-PRTR, thereby also contributing to the prevention and reduction of pollution, delivering data for policy makers and facilitating public participation in environmental decision-making.
 EU member states are required to report releases from all activities listed in Annex I of the E-PRTR Regulation.

 The E-PRTR Regulation is in response to the Protocol on Pollutant Release and Transfer Registers to the Convention on Access to Information, Public Participation in Decision-making and Access to Justice on Environmental Matters “the Aarhus Convention” issued by the United Nations Economic Commission for Europe (UN-ECE).
 The EU is a signatory to the UN-ECE PRTR Protocol and therefore is required to develop a European wide register.
 The UK is also a signatory to the PRTR Protocol and therefore is required to develop UK national PRTR.
-The E-PRTR and UK-PRTR will start in 2009
+The E- and UK-PRTR were first published in 2009.

 Activities reported to E-PRTR